plotly/plotly.github.io/_posts/plotly1/2015-04-23-enter-data-in-the-grid.md

 imageurl: /static/images/enter-data-in-the-grid/thum-enter-data-in-the-grid.png
 state: active
 tags: plotly1
-meta_description: A step-by-step tutorial on how to enter data in Plotly for easy, online graphing.
+meta_description: A step-by-step tutorial on how to enter data in Chart Studio for easy, online graphing.
 Upload data from your computer, import from Google Drive, or import from Dropbox.
 actioncall: Make a Graph
 ---